 These visual sensors can be more difficult for a bicyclist than the older loop sensor technology.
 The visual sensor, especially when mounted far from where the bicyclist is waiting (such as across a 4-lane highway) can often not detect the presence of something as small as a bicycle/rider.
 One can wave arms, a jacket, or, that failing, wait for a motor vehicle.
 At night, sometimes a bicycle headlight pointed directly into the camera will work.
 In many cases, though, these can be nearly impossible to activate.

 On the brighter side, many traffic departments are discovering that the visual sensors can fail to detect motor vehicles when their color too closely matches that of the background.
 Some departments have reverted back to loop sensors, and some will install both types of sensor in order to increase reliability.
 Also encouraging is the emergence of infallible sensor loops which should keep the inductive loop sensor with us for a long time.

 If interested, you can send mail.
-I am currently looking for companies interested in commercializing this device.

 Proud to support: